-4. True!
-We have great treatments and medications for people living with HIV that enable them to stay healthy and live a very long time.
+4. True.
+We have great treatments and medications for people living with HIV that enable them to stay healthy and live a long time.
 We don’t have a cure yet, but scientists are hard at work on it.

-5. True!
-When people living with HIV take their medications and see their doctors regularly, they have over a 98 percent chance of having a baby born without HIV.
+5. True.
+When people living with HIV take their medications and see their doctors regularly, they have more than a 98 percent chance of having a baby born without HIV.